fastai/course20/docs/deployment_azure_functions.md

 <img alt="AzurePortal" src="images/azure_functions/Portal.jpg" class="screenshot">

-There is an accompanying blog post with some additional details on this approach to deploy
+There is an accompanying [blog post](https://medium.com/pytorch/efficient-serverless-deployment-of-pytorch-models-on-azure-dc9c2b6bfee7) with some additional details on this approach to deploy models in ONNX format to Azure Functions.